vilkarja/nodeChatApp/README.md

 Simple real-time chat application with different rooms to chat in

+Live example of the app can be viewed in https://quiet-plains-48282.herokuapp.com/

 ## Getting Started

 First clone the project on your local machine